 This could be the difference between one mention and multiple mentions per month.
 Example: A beloved CBD & CBN capsule that isn’t included on an affiliate network will definitely get included in “Best CBD for Sleep” because it’s hyper relevant and consumers need to know about this product.
 However if that product is also now on Skimlinks, it will be included in roundups of “Travel Essentials,” “Sleep essentials,” “Best things for a night time routine,” and “best CBD for wellness”.
 Many more doors open with affiliate marketing.

 If you’re looking to explore affiliate marketing for your brand, I suggest starting with Skimlinks and work your way out.
-Skimlinks is the name I’ve heard the most from commerce departments.
+ShareASale and Skimlinks are the names I’ve heard the most from commerce departments.
 Well besides Amazon, but my vice clients are often limited here.
 If you have a custom affiliate link program – it may help with boutique outlets but your publicist probably won’t spend hours trying to set up affiliate networks.
-If you’re interested in PR for 2021, look into affiliate marketing and if you’re serious about Affiliate marketing, get on Skimlinks.
-And I should probably say, I’m not affiliated with Skimlinks at all but gosh it makes my life so much easier when my babes are willing to shell out the monthly fee to be listed.
+If you’re interested in PR for with affiliate marketing, and get on either a ShareASale or Skimlinks.
+Every one of my clients has seen the ROI on the monthly / annual fee.
+[Disclaimer: I wish I was paid by Skimlinks/ShareASale for this post]

 To learn more about becoming a client, please visit: https://www.melissaavitale.com/become-a-client.html